Walgreens Boots Alliance Inc. (WBA) Analysis & Forecast for 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -3.48% loss in the last 1 month and extending the period to 3 months gives it a 18.47%, and is -1.52% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.32% over the week and 2.34% over the month.
+The stock witnessed a 1.18% loss in the last 1 month and extending the period to 3 months gives it a 19.07%, and is 6.07% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.22% over the week and 2.57% over the month.

 Walgreens Boots Alliance Inc. (WBA) Analyst Forecasts